Collin Duel: Personal life

-He is married to his wife Hannah.
+He is married to his wife Hannah (Hamm).
+They met in high school through Hannah's older brother Jacob, who was in the same grade as Collin.
 They have two children.
 He is a lifetime member of the National Rifle Association of America.
 He and his family attends Life Church.
 His uncle is associate district judge Louis Alvin Duel Jr.